 On embarkation day when new guests come on board, Shore excursions staff are very proactive and do their best to answer guests’ questions regarding tour bookings or resolve any problems they might have.
-That’s also the day when most of the guests come to the desk to book a tour, so you have to repeat yourself a lot of time to recommend guests a tour that suits them.
+That’s also the day when most of the guests come to the desk to book a tour, so you have to repeat yourself a lot of time to recommend to guests a tour that suits them.

 The first day can get exhausting as you also have to answer questions non-related to tours.
 Guests don’t know the ship yet, so they can ask you where the toilets are, what the program of the cruise is, where certain venues on the ship are… Sometimes it can consume a lot of your energy so you have to be extremely patient.

-Shore excursions staff is sometimes required to help out other departments and participate in their activities on embarkation day.
+Shore excursion staff is sometimes required to help out other departments and participate in their activities on embarkation day.
 These are mostly entertainment activities or helping other departments promote their products.
 Those activities vary from company to company and ship to ship.

 Another part is “pax-drill” – a passenger safety drill, mandatory for all guests and some crew before the ship sets sail.
-Few Shore excursions staff are always required to participate and help out guests to find their muster stations (muster station is the designated place on the ship where you go in case of emergency).
+Few Shore excursion staff are always required to participate and help out guests to find their muster stations (muster station is the designated place on the ship where you go in case of emergency).
 The drill requires great crowd-management skills, usually lasts up to one hour, and starts once all guests have embarked on the ship (middle of the day).

-Middle Of The Cruise: Sea Days vs. Port Days
+Middle of the Cruise: Sea Days vs. Port Days

 The following days of the cruise can be split into two categories: sea days and port days.

 SEA DAYS are the days when the ship is sailing 24 hours and both guests and crew members stay onboard.
-When the ship is sailing, all venues onboard are open to accommodate guests, which means a lot of hard work for crew members in all departments.
+When the ship is sailing, all venues on board are open to accommodate guests, which means a lot of hard work for crew members in all departments.

 For Shore Excursions, it depends on whether sea day takes place before or after port day.

 One of them offered by the Royal Caribbean cruise line is my absolute favorite: a Behind-the-scenes tour of the ship, hosted by Shore excursions staff.
-It is also called All Access Tour, and it’s a tour of restricted areas of the ship guests can sign up for (crew areas onboard cruise ships are restricted for guests).
+It is also called the All Access Tour, and it’s a tour of restricted areas of the ship guests can sign up for (crew areas onboard cruise ships are restricted for guests).
 It is an amazing experience allowing guests to access the Galley, Bridge, Engine Control Room, and other ship venues.

 If sea day happens to be after port days, usually the Shore excursions desk is open a few hours per day only (as there are no more tours to sell).
 That’s the day when the Shore excursions team deals with remaining guest issues or complaints and starts preparing for the following cruise.